 However, data alone isn’t enough.
-There’s no exact science to understanding people and what drives their behaviours; people aren’t predictable, controllable or susceptible to mathematical analysis and ration.
+There’s no exact science to understanding people and what drives their behaviors; people aren’t predictable, controllable or susceptible to mathematical analysis and ration.
 So if researchers really want to start understanding why people behave the way they do, we need to abandon the worship of rationalism and start looking at the people behind the data.
 Basically, in order to unlock real, actionable insights, we need to start looking for the story behind the statistics.

 Choosing insight over information